Market FAQ – Your Insider’s Guide

 Saturday – 1:00 pm – 6:00 pm

 The market is closed on Thursday, Nov.
-26 for Thanksgiving, and there are no Thursday night markets this year.
+24 for Thanksgiving.

 What do all vendors sell at the market?